Employment Probation Period: Small Business Guide (+ Policy Template)

 Bottom Line

 An employment probation period can give both the new hire and the employer a chance to decide if they are the right fit for the job.
-While some employers like having a new hire employment probation period, it may not be necessary if your state allows the employment at-will doctrine as it would create redundancy and increased legal risks.
+While some employers like having a new hire employment probation period, it may be unnecessary if your state allows the employment at-will doctrine as it would create redundancy and increased legal risks.
 If you choose to institute a probationary period, consider using our template and have your attorney review your probation period policy before implementation.